 If it's not a genuinely urgent deal, don't offer it as a cross-sell or upsell.

 OK.
 That covers urgency -- as for authenticity and exclusivity with your upsells and cross-sells, it’s easy if you’re using Podia.

 Let me show you.

-How to upsell and cross-sell from your Podia storefront
+How to upsell and cross-sell from your Podia website

-If you don’t already have a Podia storefront, signup for our two-week, no-obligation trial here to follow along.
+If you don’t already have a Podia website, signup for your free Podia account today to follow along.

 From here, browse to the product page and scroll down until you find the product you want to add an upsell or cross-sell to.

 For the sake of example, and because I firmly believe in showing off my cat whenever possible, I’ll be using this free digital download.

 Click on the relevant product link and then select the “pricing” tab.

 Scroll until you hit the second section, “upsells”.
 This is also where you’ll use cross-sells -- the only difference is what type of product you add to it.